RETURNING 16 JUNE 2018

 Burnbar Fruit is a family owned orchard situated at Alstonville on the far north coast not far from Byron Bay.
 Owners, Andrew and Belinda Burnet, have been growing avocados and custard apples for the past 17 years.
-This is their 13th year at Epic.

 Established in 2000, Burnbar Fruit began nurturing custard apples that were on the orchard and planted avocados to expand their produce and commence direct selling in Sydney and in particular the Canberra Farmer’s Market at Epic which is the largest Farmers Market in Australia.